ReeceNiemuth/Cyber-Engineering-Portfolio/projects/ai-consensus/README.md

 - **Status feedback** – Real-time loading states and error messages
 - **Responsive layout** – Optimized grid system for multiple model responses

-## Query Functionality Input / Output Example

 ## 🧪 Featured Consensus Example

-**Why This Matters**
-This question intentionally invites multiple valid approaches.
-AI Consensus queries multiple frontier models in parallel, then synthesizes their responses to produce a balanced, actionable recommendation that reconciles competing priorities.

 **INPUT** `User Question`
 > What is the best way for an organization to deploy an internal AI assistant quickly while still minimizing long-term security, privacy, and operational risk?
 <p align="center">